Bempedoic acid Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- It is not known if bempedoic acid is safe and effective in people with severe kidney problems including people with end-stage kidney disease who are on dialysis, severe liver problems, or in children under 18 years of age.
+- It is not known if bempedoic acid is safe and effective in people with severe kidney problems including people with end-stage kidney disease who are on dialysis, those with severe liver problems, or in children under 18 years of age.

 - Elevations in serum uric acid have occurred and may lead to gout.
 This has happened within 4 weeks of starting treatment and may continue.
+Your doctor may monitor you regularly for elevated uric acid levels with a simple blood or urine test.

 - Breastfeeding is not recommended with bempedoic acid.